 1. Manuscript Submission

 Manuscripts should be submitted by online system (http://submit.e-epih.org/).
-If it is not possible, email (email@example.com).
+If there are difficulties, please feel free to contact the editorial office (https://www.e-epih.org/about/contact.php).
 Manuscripts can be submitted at any time.
 For manuscript submission, original files are required; PDF files or HWP files are not accepted.

 2. Review Process